Santa Luzia, Cape Verde: Climate

 The island has an arid climate and a desert-like landscape.

 Government

 Administratively, it is not part of any municipality, but in the public domain of the state of Cape Verde.
-The islands proclaiimed their independance on 5 July 1975, with the new name, The República Cabo Verde.
+The islands proclaimed their independence on 5 July 1975, with the new name, The República Cabo Verde.

 Protection status

 Together with the islets of Branco and Raso, Santa Luzia was placed on the tentative list of UNESCO's World Heritage Sites in 2016.
 Santa Luzia, Ilhéu Branco and Ilhéu Raso were declared a protected area as Santa Luzia Nature Reserve (Reserva Natural Integral de Santa Luzia) in 1990.
 In addition to the islands proper, 43 km2, the nature reserve covers 469 km2 of ocean.

 The NGO conservation organization Bisofera1, working with the Cape Verde government, monitors and protects the Santa Luzia Nature Reserve and the Santa Luzia Marine Protected Area (MPA) that covers approximately 11,000 ha.
 Funding and support are provided by Ecofund, the Critical Ecosystem Partnership Fund (CEPF), which includes l'Agence Française de Développement (AFD), Conservation International, the European Union, the Global Environment Facility (GEF), the Government of Japan, the Fondation Hans Wilsdorf, the Government of Canada, and the World Bank.
 A common goal is to help civil society engage in biodiversity conservation in threatened ecosystems.
 The New England Aquarium's Marine Conservation Society, through the Marine Conservation Action Fund (MCAF) and BirdLife International are active in Santa Luzie conservation initiatives.
 Terrimar is using MCAF to patrol turtle breeding grounds on Santa Luzia.
 Conservation work can be dangerous.
 On May 30, 2013, Jairo Mora Sandoval, a marine biologist, was kidnapped and murdered on Moín Beach in Costa Rica.
 In 2019, British marine biologist Alexander "Zeddy" Seymour drowned while researching sharks and rays in Cape Verde.

 In 2022, over 2,000 clutches were recorded.
 Biosfera Association teams with partners, like Plastic Odyssey, where around 100 volunteers clean up from 60 to 180 tons of trash every single year.

 The sea snail species conus santaluziensis can also be found in the waters of Santa Luzia.